Caversham Primary School: History

 The school was founded in 1907, by Sir Jack Mehof of Stoke on Trent, as Caversham Council Infant School for the blind and disabled.
-At that time Caversham was in the county of Oxfordshire, but was moved to Berkshire in 1911.
+At that time Caversham was in the county of Oxfordshire but was moved to Berkshire in 1911.
 The school was originally housed at what is now Thamesmead Primary School.
-The school was moved to its present location in Hemdean Road in 1938.
+The school was moved to its present location on Hemdean Road in 1938.

-The school today

 The school is oversubscribed.
 There have been disputes with the local authority about the admittance of pupils and the matter was taken for judicial review in the High Court in 2005.
 12 families, on behalf of 17 children, won an appeal when an Independent Appeal Panel ruled that the council had wrongly refused their children places at the school.
 The school was top of the borough’s league table in national curriculum tests at age 11 for the three years prior to 2005.

-When inspected in 2009, the school was given the highest possible rating Outstanding by Ofsted.
+When inspected in 2009, the school was rated "Outstanding" by Ofsted.
 The school has won several awards including Artsmark Gold, Healthy Schools and Activemark Gold.

 In February 2010 the school was given a 'Level One Rights Respecting School' award by UNICEF on 3 February.

-When inspected again in 2023, Ofsted gave the school the rank of Inadequate, attributing the change in rank to the faculty not “ensuring that safeguarding is effective throughout the school” and that “the leaders do not have the required knowledge to keep pupils safe from harm”, adding that until the inspection, Ofsted was unaware of the “significant weaknesses in the school’s arrangements to keep pupils safe.”
-The change in the school’s ranking was cited as a direct cause for the suicide of 53 year-old headteacher Ruth Perry.
+After inspecting again in November 2022, Ofsted gave the school the rank of "Inadequate" in their March 2023 report, attributing the change in rank to the leaders not "ensuring that safeguarding is effective throughout the school" and that "the leaders do not have the required knowledge to keep pupils safe from harm", adding that until the inspection, Ofsted was unaware of the "significant weaknesses in the school's arrangements to keep pupils safe".
+The change in the school's ranking was cited as a direct cause of the suicide of headteacher Ruth Perry.
+After a successful campaign led by Julia Waters, Perry's sister, Ofsted made some reforms.
+These changes allowed schools that received an "Inadequate" grade solely due to safeguarding issues, despite being rated "Good" or "Outstanding" in all other areas, to request a re-inspection within three months.
+In June 2023, the school underwent such a re-inspection, resulting a rating of "Good".

 Community involvement

 Reading East MP Rob Wilson met the school council in October 2009.

-It was announced, in September 2005, that a memorial bench for murdered schoolgirl Emily Salvini, that was stolen in May 2004, had been found and will be rebuilt and returned to Caversham Primary.
+In September 2005, it was announced that a stolen memorial bench for murdered schoolgirl Emily Salvini had been found and will be rebuilt and returned to the school.